 - Add a horseradish leaf.
 Horseradish leaf is rich in tannins which helps keep okra pickles crisp as they ferment.
 You can also use oak or grape leaf, or leave it out.

-Keep oxygen out.
+Keep the oxygen out.

 Successful fermentation means that you want beneficial bacteria to grow while preventing the growth of pathogens and mold in your okra.
 So, use equipment that keeps okra submerged while it ferments, and seals that allow carbon dioxide to escape while preventing oxygen from coming in.